 The Library's Mission, Vision and Values were developed during the strategic planning process in 2013.
-In addition to these guiding statements, the Library Board has Ends Statements that define what the Library is supposed to acheive, for whom and at what cost.
-The Board revised their Ends Statements in 2021, and it can be found at the bottom of this page.
-The Library's will strategic plan, to be developed later this year. will be based on the Ends Statements
+In addition to these guiding statements, the Library Board has an Ends Statement that define what the Library is supposed to acheive, for whom and at what cost.
+The Board revised their Ends Statement in 2021, and it can be found at the bottom of this page.
+The Library's will strategic plan, to be developed later this year will be based on the Ends Statements

 Our primary purpose is to make a positive difference in the lives of everyone in Kingston Frontenac.
 We aim to achieve this purpose by helping residents transform today’s vast information resources into the solutions, facts, know-how, inspiration, and entertainment they need to learn, solve problems, read, engage with their community and reach their personal aspirations.